Removable Dentures

 What are the benefits of removable dentures?

-Treatment with removable dentures significantly improves oral health-related quality of life, with improvements typically seen within 3 months of prosthesis use and maintained for up to 12 months.
+Removable dentures offer several advantages, including being non-invasive, cost-effective, and able to restore oral function and aesthetics.
+They help patients perform essential tasks such as eating, speaking, and socializing, and can significantly improve oral health-related quality of life—typically within 3 months of use, with benefits maintained for up to 12 months.
 Dentures help restore the vertical dimension of occlusion, increase occlusal contact area, and improve masticatory efficiency.
-They are also removable for cleaning, which can facilitate oral hygiene maintenance.
+They are also removable for cleaning, which facilitates oral hygiene maintenance.

 How long do removable dentures last?